The Ultimate Guide to Buzios Brazil Solo Travel (2023)

 - Getting Around Buzios

-- Where to Stay in Buzios on Solo Travel
+- BEST Place to Stay in Buzios on Solo Travel

 “Armação” means “frame” in Portuguese, referring to the frame of a whale.
 Apropos as Buzios was once a sleepy, fishing village that was put on the map when discovered by Brigitte Bardot and her boyfriend in the 1960’s.